Stay Safe This Fourth Of July With Grilling Tips From Ferrellgas

 - Check for gas leaks by making a soapy water solution and applying it around an open propane tank valve and around the connections and hose leading to the grill.
 Make sure to do this while your grill is off.
 If bubbles start to appear on the area that you applied the soapy solution, that indicates the tank is leaking.
 If that is the case, close the valve, disconnect the tank from the grill and do not use that tank.

-- Propane tanks should not be stored in an enclosed area and should always be stored in an upright position.
+- Propane tanks should never be stored in an enclosed area and should always be stored in an upright position.

 - Before lighting your propane grill, always OPEN the grill lid.